Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 Market Activity Alert: Neighborhood market intelligence reports, including engagement stats and listing highlights.

-Market Activity Alert Template: Reusable template for Market Activity Alerts (bi-weekly, monthly, quarterly).
+Market Activity Alert Template: Reusable template for Market Activity Alerts (bi-weekly, monthly, quarterly, manual).

 N